TomasMendozaHN/YZU_smart_robot/README.md

 To calculate the phase in which the robot is (phase 1, 2 or 3) use file #4

+An explanation of How to modify the MLAgents library to output pytorch model is included as HTML.

 ------------------------------- IMPORTANT -----------------------------------------